rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/smd/index.md

     description="*Only fatal"
 />

-<TextInput
-    name="min_age"
+<Dropdown
+    data={age_range}
+    name=min_age
+    value=age_int
-    title="Enter Min Age"
+    title="Select Min Age"
-    defaultValue="0"
+    defaultValue={0}
 />

-<TextInput
+<Dropdown
+    data={age_range}
     name="max_age"
+    value=age_int
-    title="Enter Max Age"
+    title="Select Max Age"
-    defaultValue="120"
+    order="age_int desc"
+    defaultValue={120}
     description='Age 120 serves as a placeholder for missing age values in the records.
 However, missing values will be automatically excluded from the query if the default 0-120 range is changed by the user.
-To get a count of missing age values, go to the "Age Distribution" page'
+To get a count of missing age values, go to the "Age Distribution" page.'
 />

 <Alert status="info">